Chechen language: Declension

 Whereas Indo-European languages code noun class and case conflated in the same morphemes, Chechen nouns show no gender marking but decline in eight grammatical cases, four of which are core cases (i.e. absolutive, ergative, genitive, and dative) in singular and plural.
 Below the paradigm for "говр" (horse).

 Pronouns

+The first cell has it written in the orthography; the second in IPA.

 The locative has still a few further forms for specific positions.

 Verbs

 Verbs do not inflect for person (except for the special d- prefix for the 1st and 2nd persons plural), only for number and tense, aspect, mood.
 A minority of verbs exhibit agreement prefixes, and these agree with the noun in the absolutive case (what in English translation would the subject, for intransitive verbs, or the object, with transitive verbs).

 Example of verbal agreement in intransitive clause with a composite verb: